Skip to content Skip to footer navigation

 • Cover your floor with a rug, which will work to insulate your room.

 • Covering up goes for your body, too.
-It's amazing how effective a pair of warm socks or an additional layer of clothing can be to keep the cold at bay.
+It's amazing how effective a pair of thick socks or an additional layer of clothing can be to keep you warm.
+Layering works by trapping warm air between the layers, helping to insulate you from the cold, so just donning an extra shirt or jumper can be really effective.

 4. Draught busters